Svea Rike

 Svea Rike is a 1997 turn-based strategy video game based on the history of Sweden, which became an inspiration to the later-established franchise "Crusader Kings".
 The title roughly translates to "Swedish Realm".
 A sequel, Svea Rike II, was also made.

+The hybrid PC/Mac CD-ROM game was co-developed using Macromedia Director 6.x, by Stockholm game development studios Korkeken and Target Games AB, under the label Mesmer & Block.
+It was published by Levande Böcker, a subsidiary of Bonnier Multimedia, in 1997.

+Svea Rike was based on the award-winning board game of the same name, sharing the historical theme of simulating political and cultural events in Northern Europe in the period 1523-1818, the general game structure, and much of the media content.
+The notable additions for the CD-ROM version included a single-player mode against an AI, and a tactical combat system.

 All wording and menus are in Swedish.